Mi Reflejo: Legacy and achievements

-In September 2018, Mi Reflejo was ranked number ten on the Billboards Top 20 Latin Albums of All Time, and in 2020 the same media brand included it on its list of the longest-leading albums of all time on the Top Latin Albums chart (at number twelve).
-The album spent 19 weeks at number one on Billboards Top Latin Albums ranking at number 13 with the most weeks at number one.
-Mi Reflejo was best fifth best-selling Latin album of 2000 and became the second best-selling Latin album of the year later after Paulina by Paulina Rubio.
+In September 2018, Mi Reflejo was ranked number 10 on the Billboards Top 20 Latin Albums of All Time, and in 2020, the same media brand included it at number 12 on its list of the longest-leading albums of all time on the Top Latin Albums chart.
+The album spent 19 weeks at number one on Billboards Top Latin Albums, ranking at number 13 with the most weeks at number one.
+Mi Reflejo was best fifth-best-selling Latin album of 2000 and became the second-best-selling Latin album of the year after Paulina by Paulina Rubio.
 The album was also the best-selling Latin pop album of 2000.

-In a 2020 statement for Billboard, Aguilera noted that she "was excited to bring a new life to [the] songs and reinvent [them]".
-She added that she "was allowed to create and express new ad libs and vocal runs that [she] wasn't given the freedom to do on her original record".
-New York Daily News writer Muri Assuncão noted that after the release of the album, Aguilera went on to use "her Latin charm and sultry persona — not to mention her jaw-dropping four-octave vocal range — to become one of pop music's most beloved icons".
-In the 2021 article for POPline, it was noted that Mi Reflejo introduced Aguilera to the general public as a "fearless" and "versatile" artist, and also "played a pivotal role in the expansion of Spanish-language music within today's American pop scene."
+In a 2020 statement for Billboard, Aguilera said she "was excited to bring a new life to [the] songs and reinvent [them]".
+She added that she "was allowed to create and express new ad libs and vocal runs that I wasn’t given the freedom to do on [her debut album]".
+New York Daily News writer Muri Assuncão noted that after the release of Mi Reflejo, Aguilera went on to use "her Latin charm and sultry persona – not to mention her jaw-dropping four-octave vocal range – to become one of pop music's most beloved icons".
+According to a 2021 article for POPline, Mi Reflejo introduced Aguilera to the general public as a "fearless" and "versatile" artist, and also "played a pivotal role in the expansion of Spanish-language music within today's American pop scene".
 In 2025, Billboard included Mi Reflejo on its list of the Top Latin Albums of the 21st Century.